kanisterio/kanister/design/kopia.md

     type: ServerReady
 ```

-The repository contains only snapshots of workloads running in the namespace
+The repository contains only snapshots of workloads in the namespace specified
-specified by the immutable `spec.targetNamespace` property.
+by the immutable `spec.targetNamespace` property.

-The `spec.location.secretName` refers to a `Secret` resource storing location-related
+The required `spec.location.secretName` refers to a `Secret` resource storing
-sensitive data:
+location-related sensitive data.
+This secret is provided by the user.
+E.g.,

 ```yaml
 apiVersion: v1